 Client: Rangers Football Club

-Project Manager & Principal Designer: Turner & Townsend
+Project Manager and Principal Designer: Turner & Townsend

 Designers: 442 Design